kingsdigitallab/django-controlled-vocabulary/README.md

 * create your own controlled lists of terms (i.e. **local** lists)
 * look up terms from **remote** vocabularies (i.e. authority files)
-* **plug-in architecture** for lookups into particular vocabularies
+* extensible **plug-in architecture** for lookups into particular vocabularies:
   * built-in vocabulary plug-ins, such as ISO 639-2 (Language codes), DCMI Type (Dublin Core resource types)
 * **stores** used terms from remote vocabularies into your database:
   * space efficient (doesn't clutter the database with unused terms)
   * self-contained (i.e. can still works offline & DB always 'semantically' complete)
-* reusable **autocomplete** widget in the Django admin
+* **autocomplete** widget for Django admin; reusable ControlledTermField for your models
-* command line tool to download vocabularies from authoritative sources
+* **command line tool** to download vocabularies from authoritative sources
 * [TODO] possibility to store additional **metadata** (e.g. geographic coordinates)
 * [TODO] simple **rest API** to publish your own terms